JeslynLee/JSL/README.md

-# JSL
-Build an interactive dashboard by using Flexdashboard for R Markdown
+# Build an interactive dashboard by using Flexdashboard for R Markdown